 North Little Rock

 The city just north of the river, North Little Rock, has its own personality and is not to be outdone by its bigger cousin.
 Formerly known as Argenta, this municipality has preserved its own local history.
-The old mill in
+The

 The Argenta Historic District is a large area that includes city hall, several churches and a military post.
 North Little Rock is also the site of the newly built